Cancer Hair Loss Support and Solutions from Simone Thomas Hair Loss Clinic in Bournemouth

-A distressing side effect of chemotherapy to treat cancer is hair loss.
+Hair loss can be a distressing side effect of chemotherapy.
 We make it our mission to help sufferers feel themselves by offering partial or full hair loss treatments and solutions.

 Radiotherapy Hair Loss

 Another cancer treatment that causes hair loss is Radiotherapy.
 Hair loss can occur in partial areas or all over the body.
-We can provide advice about how to deal with the hair loss and potential solutions during the treatment.
+We offer advice on how to deal with the hair loss and potential solutions during the treatment.

 Hair loss from cancer treatments can often affect people in a variety of different ways.
-Some treatments can cause only partial hair loss or thinning of the hair, whilst others cause people to lose hair from all over their body, including eyebrows and eyelashes.
-Different types of chemotherapy drugs have varying effects.
-Radiotherapy causes hair loss only in the area where the treatment is focused.
+Some treatments can cause only partial hair loss or thinning of the hair, whilst others cause people to lose hair from all over their body.
+This includes the eyebrows and eyelashes.
+Different types of chemotherapy drugs have varying effects, whilst radiotherapy causes hair loss only in the area where the treatment is focused.

 Wig Services - Planning

-If you think that you would like to wear a wig during treatment, you may find it helpful to visit a wig specialist like Simone Thomas hair loss clinic and hairdressers, before your cancer treatment starts to discuss with hair loss consultants who can then help match your hair colour and style.
-They can even cut and style your wig to your specific requirements.
+If you think that you would like to wear a wig during treatment, you may find it helpful to visit a wig specialist like Simone Thomas hair loss clinic and hairdressers, before your cancer treatment starts.
+This will allow you to discuss with hair loss consultants who can then help match your hair colour and style.
+Our specialists can even cut and style your wig to your specific requirements.
 A lot of our clients comment that people they meet don’t even realise they are wearing a wig.
 You can find out more about our wig services here.